 Maureen felt lost, angry, and sad.
 Her family quickly pressured her to re-marry, but she couldn’t focus on such a thing after losing the man she loved.
 And she could no longer live with her late husband’s family.

 So she had nowhere to go.
+She was completely alone.

-Finding Healing in Kinship
+Rediscovering Hope and Healing in Kinship

-When she felt she could never love again, she found herself in the Kinship Project, where love surrounds her every day.
+When she felt she could never love again, she found herself in the Kinship Project where love surrounds her every day.

 Maureen prays every day that she can be a blessing in the children’s lives.
 At the same time, they're a blessing to hers.